ronnn-ddr/union_shop/prompt.md

 Create a detailed Flutter collections page for the Union Shop app, renaming and updating the existing product categories page.
 The main entry point is in [`lib/main.dart`](lib/main.dart ), which sets up a MaterialApp with routes including '/shop' leading to the CollectionsPage.
 The app has screens like home screen ([`lib/main.dart`](lib/main.dart ) HomeScreen), product page ([`lib/product_page.dart`](lib/product_page.dart )), about page ([`lib/about_page.dart`](lib/about_page.dart )), clothing page ([`lib/clothing_page.dart`](lib/clothing_page.dart )), sale page ([`lib/sale_page.dart`](lib/sale_page.dart )), and login page ([`lib/login_page.dart`](lib/login_page.dart )).
 The app uses HeaderWidget and FooterWidget for consistency.

 The collections page should be renamed from `lib/product_categories.dart` to `lib/collections.dart`, and updated to display collections dynamically based on a new data model.
-Create a Collection model in `lib/models/collection.dart` with fields for name, description, and image.
-Create a data source in `lib/data/collections.dart` with a list of Collection instances, derived from the unique collections in the products dataset (e.g., 'Clothing', 'Accessories') to ensure consistency.
+Create a Collection model in `lib/models/collection.dart` with fields for name, description, image, and id.
+Create a data source in `lib/data/collections.dart` with a list of Collection instances, derived from the unique collections in the products dataset (e.g., 'Clothing', 'Accessories') to ensure consistency, with IDs created as lowercase versions of the collection names (e.g., 'clothing', 'accessories').

 Specifically: